SocksTheWolf/AntiScamBot/documentation.md

 Commands listed here are grouped by access via execution location.

 ## Administrative
-> These commands can be accessed via `/scamguard drea` and are only available only on the primary command and control server
+> These commands can be accessed via `/scamguard` and are only available only on the primary command and control server

 ### `info`
 |     |     |